princess-oregano/string_func/README.md

 After you start the program, you will see a menu with 6 options, each option is corresponding to a function test.
 To choose an option, print a letter corresponding to it, and hit `<Enter>`.
 To exit a program type any character other than integer numbers.

+## Additional info
+These implementations may not work the same way standart functions work in your system, but they still correspond with standart description.